 "The witching hour—as it's come to be known—is a period that tends to happen at the same time every day when babies experience acute fussiness and become inconsolable for seemingly no reason."- Jill Wilson, Lactation Counselor

 Fear not, dear parents.
 You've done nothing wrong.
-This biologically driven calendar appointment, while very frustrating, is perfectly normal.
+This biologically driven calendar appointment, while very frustrating for you and your fussy baby, is perfectly normal.

 Why the witching hour happens

-- The witching hour is a period towards the end of the day during which your newborn cries and seems inconsolable.
+- The witching hour is a period towards the end of the day (usually late afternoon or early evening) during which your newborn cries and seems inconsolable.

-- Much like morning sickness, the witching “hour” is named improperly (some of us had all day sickness!) and can often last several hours.
+- Much like morning sickness, the witching “hour” is named improperly (some of us had all day sickness!) and can even last more than three hours

-- This phase can begin as early as 2-3 weeks postpartum and typically peaks around 6-8 weeks before (finally!) disappearing altogether.
+- This phase can begin as early as 2-3 weeks postpartum and typically peaks around 6-8 weeks before (good news!) disappearing altogether.

 While the exact cause might be a mystery, experts generally agree there are 4 contributing factors to the newborn witching hour.